RiccardoTancredi/GameofLife/README.md

  where $r$ is the rate of reproduction in absence of density regulation.
 Even though this model is not actually built for the game of life itself which has its own deterministic rules, the solution to the differential equation, $x(t)=\frac{Kx_0e^{rt}}{K+x_0(e^{rt}-1)}$ represents a good fit of our data, since an exponeential fit does not take into account the fact that, as shown in all our simulations, there can still be a fraction of alive particles, even after long time: this is of course reasonable since we are considering finite dimension grids.
-We have found that the fraction of particles still alives $K=x(t\to\infty)$ goes quadratic with the dimension of the grid, which is coherent with what we found in the section *Asymptotic occupancy*.
+We have found that the fraction of particles still alive $K=x(t\to\infty)$ goes quadratic with the dimension of the grid, which is coherent with what we found in the section *Asymptotic occupancy*.

 ### Pattern frequency